eaprelsky/infodynamics/book/13_intelligent_interfaces.md

 The future of human-computer interaction lies not in forcing humans to think like machines, but in creating machines that work harmoniously with the electrical characteristics of human consciousness.
 When we achieve this symbiosis, technology will amplify rather than obstruct human potential.

-In our final chapter on applications, we'll explore how information physics can transform human communication itself—from defending against information warfare to healing societal divisions, from revolutionizing organizational communication to building global understanding.
-The ultimate promise of information physics lies not just in better technology, but in the possibility of creating a more empathetic, understanding, and collaborative human civilization.
+In our final chapter on applications, we'll explore how information dynamics can transform human communication itself—from defending against information warfare to healing societal divisions, from revolutionizing organizational communication to building global understanding.
+The ultimate promise of information dynamics lies not just in better technology, but in the possibility of creating a more empathetic, understanding, and collaborative human civilization.

 ---

 ## Implementation Note

-The interface design principles and AI integration approaches described in this chapter represent theoretical applications of information physics rather than tested technologies.
+The interface design principles and AI integration approaches described in this chapter represent theoretical applications of information dynamics rather than tested technologies.
 While the cognitive science underlying these concepts shows promise, practical implementation requires careful development, testing, and iteration.
 Interface design should proceed through user-centered experimentation that validates theoretical predictions against real user needs and behaviors.
 The goal is not just technological sophistication, but genuine improvement in human-computer collaboration and cognitive enhancement.